Non-Greasy DIY Lotion Recipe

 My Ultimate DIY Lotion Recipe

-- 1/2 cup carrier oil, such as sweet almond, jojoba, or avocado oil
+- 1/4 cup sweet almond, jojoba, or avocado oil

-- 1/2 tbsp nourishing oil, such as Argan or jojoba oil
+- 1 tsp nourishing oil, such as Argan or jojoba oil

 - Create a double-boiler by adding water to a small to medium-sized saucepan and put your mason jars in the water before you bring to a boil.
 This will prevent the glass from shattering.

-- Allow all the oil ingredients to completely melt together.
+- Allow the oil ingredient jar to completely melt together.
 I also recommend covering your aloe vera jar so it doesn’t evaporate away.

 - After a couple minutes of allowing your mixtures to cool, pour the hot aloe vera into the oil mixture and stir together with a whisk.
 It will bubble and turn white, so don’t panic.